moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Join MoJ Analytical Services

-To request an invitation Analytical Platform GitHub Organisation, please use the [Join GitHub](https://join-github.service.justice.gov.uk/) service to get your GitHub account added to the Analytical Platform GitHub Organisation.
+Please sign into the Analytical Platform GitHub Organisation using [SSO](https://github.com/orgs/moj-analytical-services/sso), to get your GitHub account added to the Analytical Platform GitHub Organisation.

 ### Sign in to the Control Panel